BrianCSeymour/website/_pages/publications.md

 tags:
 permalink: /publications/
 ---
 * B. Seymour, and K. Yagi. "[Testing General Relativity with Black Hole-Pulsar Binaries]({{site.baseurl}}/Testing-GR-with-BH-PSR-Binaries)."
-Under peer review with Physical Review D.
+Accepted to Physical Review D.
+* N. Hagans, B. Seymour, P. Shabane, S. Cheng and K. Feitosa.
+"Attractive and Repulsive Interactions in a Joined Pair of Floating Bubbles."
+In preparation to be submitted to Soft Matter.